EmpiresCommunity/ECSProjectiles/README.md

 ## Why bother?
 We think ECS stuff is neat and it makes simulation logic like this very simple along with being extremely fast in comparison.
 In tests I have gotten 40k+ bullets running at 16.66ms so I'm pretty happy with that compared to AActor performance.
+There are certainly fancier ways to get it even faster but this is already 10x better than anything we will ever need from a frame budget standpoint.
 I think most game projects should still just use regular UE actors for everything but spawning stuff a dozen times per frame is definitely a situation where it's time to get fancy and apply some DOD tactics.

 ## Why FLECS?
 I liked how the C++ API works and it's very easy to integrate because it's written in C internally.
 There are other options out there for C++ ECS frameworks.
 At least check out ENTT as well if you are interested in others!

 ## What about UE5?!
 Yeah, it could probably run with almost no changes in the current EAs.
 The hard part will be making sure the Niagara systems don't get mangled somehow.